PayU-EMEA/woo-payu-payment-gateway/README.EN.md

 | Enabled on cart page | <div style="max-width:200px">Presents widget on cart page - relates to a total cart amount and shipping costs.</div> |<div style="max-width:500px">![Prezentacja widgetu](readme_images/credit_widget_cart_page.jpg)</div>|
 | Enabled on checkout page | <div style="max-width:200px">Presents widget on checkout page - relates to a total cart amount and shipping costs.</div> |<div style="max-width:500px">![Prezentacja widgetu](readme_images/credit_widget_checkout_page.jpg)</div>|

-Widget is presented only for PLN currency and products or carts with amount in allowed installment amount range.
+Widget is presented only for products or carts with amount in allowed installment amount or deferred payment methods range.

+Additionally, in the administration panel, it is possible to limit the types of payments to be displayed in the credit widget.

 ## Emails
 The plugin does not send any additional emails and does not interfere with any mailing process.